LuisaPinillos/holbertonschool-smiling-school/README.md

 # 0x0B.
 Implement a design with bootstrap

+## The objective project

+Have fully functional 3 web pages that look the same as the design.

-In this project, 3 web pages with accessibility and responsive design for Smartphones, Tablets and Large screens.
-These pages were maked with:
+These pages with accessibility and responsive design for Smartphones, Tablets and Large screens.
+Also they were maked with:

 - HTML
 - CSS
 - Bootstrap 4.4.1.

-## The objective

-Have fully functional web pages that look the same as the design.

 ## Design